Poseidon-ZKP/zkvote-contract/docs/nouns.md

 3. why Poseidon Enc ? when Decrypt ?

+    (1) "the correctness of f(i)" is proved by ZKP.
+    (2) "each participants have secrte f(i)", so public can't guess sk.

+    for higher security level (need known some backgroud..) ?

-    if no decrypt, 1 poseidon hash i
+    if no need decrypt, using 1 poseidon hash.

 # Reference